Cirkit Designer Logo

 Cirkit Designer LogoOpen Project in Cirkit Designer

-Common Applications
+Common Applications and Use Cases

-• Retail and customer analytics
+• Retail and Marketing: Analyze customer demographics and behavior.

 Technical Specifications

-The HLK-FM225 is designed to deliver robust performance while maintaining a compact form factor.
+The HLK-FM225 module is designed to deliver robust performance while maintaining a compact form factor.
 Below are its key technical details:

 General Specifications